LABORA-INF-UFG/oaisim-free5gc-install/README.md

 I recommend that you use  <i>empty passphrase</i>, the result should be equivalent to that shown in the image below:
 ![](images/ssh_keys_gen.PNG)

 This key will be used by <i>Ansible</i> when running the deployment playbooks, so we must copy that key to the other machines involved in the process and ensure that it stays in the **root directory of the respective machines**.
-To copy the operator's machine key to the machine where enB will be deployed, use the following command:
+To copy the operator's machine key to the machine where OAISim+free5gc will be deployed, use the following command:
 ```
 ssh-copy-id -i ~/.ssh/id_ecdsa.pub <user>@<enB-host>
 ```
 the result should be equivalent to that shown in the image below:
 ![](images/ssh_copy_keys.PNG)

-after copy ssh key, access the enb machine ``` ssh <user>@<enB-host> ``` and run the following commands:
+after copy ssh key, access the deployment machine ``` ssh <user>@<enB-host> ``` and run the following commands:
 ```
  apt install python-minimal -y
 ```